European Union and the European Convention on Human Rights: Jurisdiction of the European Court of Human Rights

 Prior to the entry into force on 1 June 2010 of Protocol No. 14 to the Convention for the Protection of Human Rights and Fundamental Freedoms, the EU could not accede to the convention, and thus the European Court of Human Rights did not have jurisdiction to rule on cases brought against the EU.
 However, the ECHR has been prepared to hold individual EU member states liable for human rights' violations committed within their jurisdictions, even when they were just complying with a mandatory provision of EU law.

 Ideas to resolve the issue

-After this deadlock, some Italian senators have put forward a new proposal, based on the partial merger of the two Courts.
+In 2015, some Italian senators put forward a proposal to resolve the deadlock, based on the partial merger of the two Courts.